-Present your solution as an algebraic expression, i.e. as an expression built up from constants, variables, and the algebraic operations (addition, subtraction, multiplication, division and exponentiation by an exponent that is a rational number), as well as a decimal number with three significant digits.
+Present your solution as an algebraic expression, i.e. as an expression built up from constants, variables, and the algebraic operations (addition, subtraction, multiplication, division and exponentiation by an exponent that is a rational number).

-To verify that your answer makes sense, draw the vertical line $u = x^2$ where is x your solution in the figure 1.
+To verify that your answer makes sense, draw the vertical line u = x in the graph Figure 1.

-Figure 1: Graph of $1/\Gamma(u)$.
+Figure 1: Graph of $1/\Gamma(u)$ .

 Hints: Recall that the derivative of a function at its maximum is zero.
 Find the derivative of I(x).
-Simplify the equation that you obtained using the relations $\Gamma(x+1) = x\Gamma(x)$, $\Gamma(x) = (x-1)\Gamma(x-1)$.
-Solve the equation and select the correct root.
+Simplify the equation that you obtained using the relations where z can be an arbitrary expression.
+Solve the resulting equation for x.

+$$\Gamma(z+1)=z\,\Gamma(z),$$